-8.23.
+- 9.25.
 A windfall site is a site not specifically identified in the development plan.
-National policy makes provision for such sites to be included in the supply of homes specifically noting

-- that "small and medium sized sites can make an important contribution to meeting the housing requirement of an area and are often built out relatively quickly". - 8.24.
-When including an allowance for windfall sites within the housing supply, national policy indicates that there needs to be "compelling evidence that they will provide a reliable source of supply..." and that the allowance "...should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends." - 8.25.
-A detailed analysis of windfall rates has been undertaken for the Dorset Council area (as summarised in Appendix F. This analysis has been focused on those sites that fall within the minor category (i.e. sites of between 1 and 9 dwellings) with major (i.e. sites of 10 or more dwellings) being considered as a separate supply category. - 8.26.
-The Council has been conservative in removing the windfall allowance for the first two years in all areas, to avoid any potential double counting for sites that may have permission.
-The final windfall allowance for each settlement is shown in Figure 8.6. - 8.27.
+National policy makes provision for such sites to be included in the supply of homes specifically noting that "small and medium sized sites can make an important contribution to meeting the housing requirement of an area and are often built out relatively quickly". - 9.26.
+When including an allowance for windfall sites within the housing supply, national policy indicates that there needs to be "compelling evidence that they will provide a reliable source of supply..." and that the allowance "...should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends." - 9.27.
+A detailed analysis of windfall rates has been undertaken for the Dorset Council area (as summarised in Appendix F).
+This analysis has been focused on those sites that fall within the minor category (i.e. sites of between 1 and 9 dwellings) with major (i.e. sites of 10 or more dwellings) being considered as a separate supply category. - 9.28.
+A minor sites windfall allowance of 709 dwellings is equivalent to circa 1.8 years' worth of the average past delivery across the area over 5 years and is considered to be conservative figure.
+This is considered a conservative figure as past windfall delivery rates have been affected by COVID, inflation and nutrient neutrality.
+The final windfall allowance for each settlement is shown in Figure 8. - 9.29.
 The approach to minor windfall sites is considered to be in accordance with national policy.